StellifySoftware/stellify/README.md

 # Stellify

-As I'm sure you're aware, websites are, to varying degrees, constructed from database queries.
+As I'm sure you know, websites are, to varying degrees, constructed from database queries.
 In practice, this tends to take the form of a piecemeal approach, whereby data is identified as needing to be "dynamic" and then steps are taken to store this data as a field in a database table.
 Records are then retrieved when needed for inclusion in HTML markup stored in template files.
 The aim of Stellify is to take a different approach, one that involves storing *all* the data required to define a page, in a database.